 Science

-In grades 5 and 6, students take an Innovation class—a hands-on experience in foundational woodworking, hand tools, and construction skills.
-Students learn to plan parts and dimensions with drawings, build prototypes with cardboard, and cut and fasten with wood and other materials to create final products.
-Students become familiar with safety practices and techniques for using different types of saws, measuring tools, drills, hammers, screw drivers, and other tools.
-During their two years of Innovation class, students grow increasingly independent and sophisticated in their use of digital fabrication tools, such as 3D printers and laser cutting.
+Through our middle school Innovation classes, students get hands-on experience in foundational woodworking, hand tools, and construction skills, as well as the fundamentals of digital fabrication.
+They learn to plan parts and dimensions with drawings, cut and fasten with wood, and explore using additional materials to create final products.
+Students become familiar with safety practices and techniques for using different types of saws, measuring tools, drills, hammers, screwdrivers, and 3D printers.
+Sustainability is an ongoing focus as students examine where materials come from, how they are used, and where those materials go when they are finished with them.

 World Languages and Classics

-Hewitt students continue study of either French or Spanish in middle school, with the courses becoming high school level in grade 7.
+Hewitt students continue the study of Spanish throughout middle school, with the courses becoming high school level in grade seven.
+French is also added in grades seven and eight.
 Language classes come alive with dynamic conversations about the everyday lives of students as well as the music, art, and culture of Francophone and Spanish-language communities.
 We teach classes almost entirely in the target language, so students gain a good ear for the spoken word and grow confident in their own ability to communicate.
 Grammar and vocabulary instruction occur daily and we expect students to review work at home not only on paper but using apps that allow them to practice listening and speaking.

 Our world languages faculty members take advantage of the many neighborhoods in the city that speak French and Spanish, as well as the many cultural institutions that provide educational programming, often in the target language.
-An optional trip for French speaking students in grades 7 and 8 takes girls to Quebec City each year and another takes Spanish students to Costa Rica.
-Beginning in grade 7, students add Latin I to their schedule, a half-credit course that covers the first book of the Cambridge Latin series.
-Grade 8 sees the completion of the Latin I course, and many students continue to take Latin as an elective in the upper school.
+Beginning in grade eight, students add Latin I to their schedule, a half-credit course that covers the first book of the Cambridge Latin series.
+Many students continue to take Latin as an elective in the upper school.
 Through their study of Latin, students explore the relationship of Latin words to English derivatives, patterns of word endings and syntax, and the culture and history preserved in the archaeology of Pompeii.

 - Visual Arts